The Ultimate Guide to Sewer Backup Insurance in Canada

 The Cost of Sewer Backup Insurance

 When it comes to insurance, cost is always a consideration.
-On average, adding sewer backup insurance to your home insurance policy can cost $150-$300 per year.
+On average, adding sewer backup insurance to your home insurance policy can cost a few dozen dollars to $300 per year.
 However, the cost of sewer backup insurance can vary depending on several factors.
-Understanding these factors and estimating insurance costs can help you make informed decisions when selecting coverage.

 Properties in areas prone to frequent sewer backups or those with aging infrastructure may be more expensive to insure.
 Similarly, if your home has experienced sewer backups, insurance providers may consider it a higher risk, resulting in more costly premiums.